reza-saeedi-coding/realtime_crypto_pipeline/README.md

 ---

 ## Project Status
-**Complete (V1)** — Ready for portfolio and internship applications.
+**Complete** — This version is ready for portfolio use and internship applications.

 ---

 ## Author
-Project built and maintained step-by-step for hands-on learning and practical portfolio building.
+This project was built step-by-step for practical learning and hands-on portfolio building.

 ---

-You can now track, store, and visualize real-time Bitcoin price movements!
+You can now track, store, and visualize real-time Bitcoin price movements using your own custom-built data pipeline.

----